The City and the City (TV series): Synopsis

 He is captured by Breach, who interrogate him and force him to continue the investigation under their auspices.
 Corwi reveals that she is a member of Breach tasked with monitoring him.
 Using Breach's intelligence, they discover that Mahalia stole artifacts from the dig site in Ul Qoma, believing she could gain entry to Orciny by delivering them through the Dissensi.
 Retracing her steps, Borlú finds an underground chamber built by Mike Gorse where Syedr's men picked up the stolen artifacts.
-He determines that Mahalia was killed by Bowden when she confronted him about the scheme.
+He determines that Mahalia was killed by Bowden when she confronted him about promulgating the lie of Orsiny to rope her into the scheme, which she discovered when she followed one of the packages of artifacts she was delivering.

 On the night of the mayoral election, won by Syedr, Borlú and Corwi interrogate him.
 He admits that he conspired with Bowden to smuggle the artifacts to Gorse, who sold them on the black market; in exchange, Gorse funded Syedr's campaign.
 Syedr also explains that he arranged Yolanda's killing and sent the mail bomb to Bowden.
 Fearing Breach's wrath, he then commits suicide.
+When the American corporate magnate Gorse is confronted with his part in the scheme he boasts he really wanted the artfacts to reengineer the ancient technology of a previously unknown alloy better than any currently available.
+He then strides off with Breach unable to stop him.

-Borlú tracks down Bowden to find out the truth about Katrynia's fate, who tells him that she drowned herself.
+Borlu tracks down Bowden to find out the truth about Katrynia's fate, who tells him that she drowned herself, again trying to get to Orsiny.
 Bowden stabs Borlú in the neck and is shot by Corwi while trying to escape.
 While haemorrhaging, Borlú sees Katrynia calling for him to join her in the blinding purple light associated with Orciny.
 He turns away and returns to his body.
+Does Orciny really exist or is he hallucinating?

 In the aftermath, Borlú has become an agent for Breach, and can pass between both cities.
 At the end of the programme, he narrates "I am Borlú, Breach Manifest.
 My job is to maintain the skin that keeps law in place.
 But I once glimpsed another place, and at night I am back there again," and again he sees Katrynia ahead of him, waiting for him, and leading him on.